yanei11/sheep_ast/example/grep_like/Example1.md

 # Register AST to multiple stages

-Following code block is the first AST registration.
+Following code block is the AST registrations.

 ```
 core.config_ast('default.main') do |_ast, syn|